 How To Socialize a Timid Puppy

-A well-socialized puppy may abruptly demonstrate signs of fear-aggression, fear, aggression, or extreme submissiveness.
-Your puppy may be a late bloomer and only just have started meeting other dogs while in dog parks, in day-care, or while on his walks.
+A well-socialized puppy may abruptly demonstrate signs of fear-aggression, fear aggression, or extreme submissiveness.
+Your puppy may be a late bloomer and only have started meeting other dogs in dog parks, daycare, or while on walks.

 The best way to do it is to only introduce your puppy to a few dogs at a time and slowly up the ante.
-If you’re forced to place your awkward puppy anywhere there are too many dogs, there are certain things you can still do.
+If you’re forced to place your awkward puppy anywhere, there are too many dogs, but there are certain things you can still do.

 Places to Socialize a Puppy.
 Places To Take Puppy For Socialization